dmadea/Wiff-Converter/README.md

 ## Use

-When loading, both `*.wiff` and `*.wiff.scan` files need to be located in the same folder.
+When opening a wiff file, both `*.wiff` and `*.wiff.scan` files need to be located in the same folder.
 If the sample contains the absorption data, corresponding matrix will be exported to the file which start with a prefix `UV_`.
-MS matrix file will start with `MS_`.
+Mass data matrix file will start with `MS_`.